-# convert the industry matrix to a distance matrix

-idist <- dist(imat, method='canberra')

-# run it through classical MDS

-cmd <- cmdscale(idist)

-# and take a look at the first few rows returned

-head(cmd)

-## [,1] [,2]

-## victim.industry2.32 80.170772 69.46704

-## victim.industry2.33 10.506350 -15.67658

-## victim.industry2.42 30.600109 -14.18568

-## victim.industry2.44 -8.841317 -20.57215

-## victim.industry2.45 34.683463 -88.69814

-## victim.industry2.48 53.410562 -17.15443

-Looking at what is returned from cmdscale() it looks ready to be visualized because those are x and y points.
+Look at what is returned from cmdscale().
+It looks ready to be visualized because those are x and y points.
 In fact, at this point you could run plot(cmd) and see where those points are.
-However the points would be unlabeled and it’s worth it spend some time to create a good-looking plot.
-It’d be nice if you gave some indication of size per industry, and since you still have that original vmat matrix, you should be able to pull out a count of incidents in each industry.
-Then you’d want to fix those labels because the VERIS data deals with the NAICS industry codes.
-While very helpful, the industry codes are not all that user friendly.
-You can get nicer labels by loading up the industry2 data in the verisr package and mapping the industry codes to the shorter labels.
+However, the points would be unlabeled, and it’s worth it to spend some time to create a good-looking plot.
+In a final plot, It’d be nice if you gave some indication of size per industry, and since you still have that original vmat matrix, you should be able to pull out a count of incidents in each industry.
+Then you should fix those labels because the VERIS data deals with the NAICS industry codes.
+Although very helpful, the industry codes are not all that user friendly.
+You can get nicer labels by loading the industry2 data in the verisr package and mapping the industry codes to the shorter labels.

+Listing 9-11

+# requires package : verisr (7-5),

+# requires object : cmd (9-10), vmat (9-8),

-# get a count of incidents per industry
+# get the size of bubbles

 ind.counts <- colSums(vmat[ , rownames(cmd)])

 # extract the industry label

 ind.label <- sapply(rownames(cmd), function(x) {

-# split, convert to vector and take the last (tail) element

-# which is a 2-digit NAICS code

 tail(unlist(strsplit(x, "[.]")), 1)

 })

-# load up industry data from verisr package
+# load up industry data, included with verisr package

 data(industry2)

-# create a new list of short names
+# create a new list of short tet

 txt.label <- industry2$short[which(industry2$code %in% ind.label)]

-And now you have variables called ind.counts and txt.label both in the same order as the cmd object.
+And now you have variables called ind.counts and txt.label in the same order as the cmd object.
 Now you can create a data frame and create a plot with ggplot2.

-indf <- data.frame(x=cmd[ ,1], y=cmd[, 2], label=ind.label, size=ind.counts)
+Listing 9-12

+# requires package : ggplot2

+# requires object : cmd (9-10), ind.counts, txt.label (9-11)

 library(ggplot2)

+indf <- data.frame(x=cmd[ ,1], y=cmd[, 2], label=txt.label, size=ind.counts)

 gg <- ggplot(indf, aes(x, y, label=label, size=size))

 gg <- gg + scale_size(trans="log2", range=c(10,30), guide=F)

-gg <- gg + geom_point(fill="lightsteelblue", color="black", shape=21)
+gg <- gg + geom_point(fill="lightsteelblue", color="white", shape=21)

-gg <- gg + xlim(range(df$x)*1.04) # expand x scale
+gg <- gg + xlim(range(indf$x)*1.1) # expand x scale

 gg <- gg + geom_text(size=4)

 gg <- gg + theme(panel.grid = element_blank(),

 panel.border = element_blank(),

 panel.background = element_blank(),

 axis.text = element_blank(),

 axis.title = element_blank(),

 axis.ticks = element_blank())

+print(gg)

-We use the ggplot theme() command to strip out everything because the scales and labels are somewhat irrelevant.
-We will just want to view the relative location of the industries in respect to other industries.
-In this plot the x and y axes are a distance measurement using the Canberra metric, and the numbers won’t have any meaning or significance for a person viewing it.
+You use the ggplot theme() command to strip out everything because the scales and labels are irrelevant for viewing.
+You want to view the relative location of the industries in respect to other industries.
+In this plot the x- and y-axes are a distance measurement using the Canberra metric, and the numbers don’t have any meaning or significance for a person viewing them.

-Figure 9.6 is rather interesting to look at.
-You can see that healthcare and government (public) victims appear to be similar (probably due to large amount of lost devices and error that is reported from those demographics.
-The little cluster on the bottom of accommodation and retail is interesting.
+Figure 9-6 is rather interesting.
+You can see that healthcare and government (public) victims appear to be similar (probably due to the large amount of lost devices and error that is reported within those demographics).
+The little cluster on the top of accommodation and retail is interesting.
 Those two industries see the bulk of the “point of sale smash and grab” attacks.
-The cluster of three in the upper right might be worth more investigation.
+The cluster of three in the lower-left corner might be worth more investigation.
 It’s hard to say exactly why those three are grouped up there without looking further into the data.

-Figure 9.6 Basic MDS plot of breaches within an industry [FILENAME 793725c06f006]
+Figure 9-6: Basic MDS plot of breaches within an industry [793725 c09f006.eps]

 Hierarchical Clustering on Victim Industries